orbitalquark/textadept/doc/manual.md

 Textadept allows you to open files using a variety of methods:

-* Open one or more files in a single directory using a standard file chooser dialog via `Ctrl+O` on Windows, Linux, and BSD, `⌘O` on macOS, and `^O` in the terminal version.
+* Open, using a standard file chooser dialog, one or more files in a single directory via `Ctrl+O` on Windows, Linux, and BSD, `⌘O` on macOS, and `^O` in the terminal version.
-* Open one or more files in the current project or Textadept's current working directory using a quick open dialog via `Ctrl+Alt+Shift+P` on Windows, Linux, and BSD, `^⌘⇧P` on macOS, and `M-^P` in the terminal version.
+* Open, using a quick open dialog, one or more files in the current project or Textadept's current working directory via `Ctrl+Alt+Shift+P` on Windows, Linux, and BSD, `^⌘⇧P` on macOS, and `M-^P` in the terminal version.
 Typing part of any filename filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Holding down `Shift` while pressing the arrow keys selects multiple files, as does holding down `Ctrl` while clicking.
   Pressing `Enter` or selecting `OK` opens all selected files.
 Double-clicking on a single file opens it.
+(The terminal requires pressing `Enter`.)
-* Open one or more files in the directory of the currently opened file using a quick open dialog via `Ctrl+Alt+Shift+O` on Windows, Linux, and BSD, `^⌘⇧O` on macOS, and `M-S-O` in the terminal version.
+* Open, using a quick open dialog, one or more files in the directory of the currently opened file via `Ctrl+Alt+Shift+O` on Windows, Linux, and BSD, `^⌘⇧O` on macOS, and `M-S-O` in the terminal version.
 * Open a file by dragging it from a file manager and dropping it into one of Textadept's views.
 * Open a recently opened file from a list of recent files via `Ctrl+Alt+O` on Windows, Linux, and BSD, `^⌘O` on macOS, and `M-^O` in the terminal version.
-* Open one or more files in *~/.textadept/* using a quick open dialog via `Ctrl+U` on Windows, Linux, and BSD, `⌘U` on macOS, and `^U` in the terminal version.
+* Open, using a quick open dialog, one or more files in *~/.textadept/* via `Ctrl+U` on Windows, Linux, and BSD, `⌘U` on macOS, and `^U` in the terminal version.
 * Reopen the currently opened file, discarding any unsaved changes, via